 Frequency

 The estimated incidence of learning disabilities in the general population is between 10 and 15 percent.
 Past surveys from ABE report an estimated incidence between 10 and 80 percent!
 The likely reason for this wide range is a lack of understanding about learning disabilities.
-It is possible that persons with lower abilities were included in the teacher estimates and/or students over-reported LD.
-Whatever the actual incidence, because our students have not been successful in “mainstream” education, it is reasonable to estimate that between 30-50% of ABE students have diagnosed or undiagnosed LD.
+It is possible that persons with lower abilities were included in the teacher estimates and/or students over-reported SLD.
+Whatever the actual incidence, because our students have not been successful in “mainstream” education, it is reasonable to estimate that between 30-50% of ABE students have diagnosed or undiagnosed SLD.

 Characteristics

-ABE students with true LD often present significant challenges in the ABE classroom.
+ABE students with true SLD often present significant challenges in the ABE classroom.
 They tend to have low academic skills, and require intense, frequent, and multi-sensory instruction and practice.
 They may have gaps in academic knowledge that are not typically determined by large-scale testing like CASAS or TABE.
 Further complicating their low skill/high need profile are secondary problems with self-esteem, self-management and motivation.

 Intellectual Functioning